jcstein/bitkit/README.md

 This allows users to securely create and share messages on the sovereign rollup secured by Bitcoin without the need for a centralized server or authority.

-This application is deployed on IPFS and can be accessed through or [DNS](https://bitkit.dev/).
+This application is deployed on IPFS and can be accessed through [DNS](https://bitkit.dev/).

 <!-- This application is deployed on IPFS and can be accessed through ENS (buildmarket.eth) or [DNS](https://bitkit.dev/).
 Read more [here 🛸](https://mirror.xyz/joshcstein.eth/UbInedh4ToAAfsDklzSPb3R1_hVSHIdE97hvxIWYlOo) -->